Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Case Study: Applying HINA to Model Human-AI Interactions in Small-Group Collaborative Learning

 The results show a distinct split in the cohort.
 A majority of students (n=18) exhibited high diversity in their interactions, flexibly engaging with both their peers and the AI chatbot.
 This pattern suggests a dynamic and adaptive approach to collaboration, in which these students leveraged both social and instrumental resources.
 In contrast, a significant subset of students (n=9) showed a highly focused pattern, interacting exclusively with either the AI or their peers, but not both.
 This indicates a more specialized, and potentially constrained, approach to the collaborative task.

 This profiling provides a powerful lens for understanding student behavior in complex learning environments.
 For instance, a diversity score of zero indicates a student who may not be developing the ability to leverage the full toolkit of available resources.
-These students risk either over-dependence on the AI (potentially to the detriment of collaborative sense-making, as suggested by \cite{fan2025beware}), or under-utilization of the AI assistant that provides valuable scaffolding.
+These students risk either over-dependence on the AI (potentially to the detriment of collaborative sense-making, or under-utilization of the AI assistant that provides valuable scaffolding.
+For over-reliance on AI, previous studies have suggested a possible reason of metacognitive laziness \citep{fan2025beware} and a tendency for cognitive offloading \citep{yan2024promises,stadler2024cognitive}.
+Under-utilization of AI in student-AI interactions, by contrast, was considered linked to trust calibration issues \citep{okamura2020adaptive}.
+Within the context of AI-assisted collaborative learning, prior work has identified the emergence of AI-centered interaction patterns \citep{feng2025group}.
+However, the underlying mechanisms causing students to over-rely on or under-utilize AI in collaborative settings remain understudied.

 For teachers, the identified interaction profiles enable personalized intervention, allowing them to provide timely support tailored to a student's specific pattern of resource use.
 For researchers, the individual-level metrics generated by HINA provide a valuable foundation for hypothesis testing.
 These measures can be correlated with individual attribute data---such as learning gains or survey-based constructs---to investigate the factors influencing interaction propensity.
 Furthermore, they can be used as dependent variables to examine differences in engagement patterns across experimental conditions.
 For instance, researchers can test whether specific instructional designs (e.g., an AI scaffolded to prompt reflection vs. a baseline AI) or different student attributes (e.g., by prior knowledge or attitudes) lead to statistically significant differences in their engagement quantity and diversity.
 This approach facilitates direct tests of hypotheses concerning how pedagogical interventions and learner characteristics shape collaborative engagement, thereby generating concrete evidence to advance theories of learning in human–AI environments.